 All Chinese Dogs

-So it’s just a matter of identifying one Chinese dog would be most compatible with you and your family.
+It’s just a matter of identifying one Chinese dog that would be most compatible with you and your family.
 Learning about these dogs’ characteristics and temperament can help you choosing your next companion and friend.

-Assuming you have decided to keep a dog for a pet, which Chinese dogs would you choose?
-Though the following is a list of breeds homegrown in China, many have reached international popularity.
+Though the following is a list of breeds homegrown in China, many have recently reached international popularity.
 Which Chinese dog breed is your favorite?
 Let us know in the comments.

 16. Tibetan Terrier